crcdng/hen-metaverse-tutorial-1/Tutorial.md

 Save the file.
 Then stop and restart Live Server with the button in the status bar at the bottom of the VS Code window.
 You should see our 3D scene in the browser window again.

 On the surface, it seems we are back where we were in the previous step, yet under the hood we have achieved a lot.
 In particular, we now have a development pipeline in place that allows us to continue with the next steps.
 If all this is new for you, you mighty wonder if coding always involves such a large amount of configurations and setup.
-The answer is: it depends on the particular project and coding ennvironment, but often these steps are not spelled out explicitely like in this tutorial.
+The answer is: it depends on the particular project and coding ennvironment, but often these steps are not spelled out explicitely.

 ## 5. Get blockchain data with Taquito

-In this step we will finally get blockchain data through the Taquito library.
-Each transaction, as well as each account on the blockchain is public, so you can look up an account balance with a blockchain explorer like [tzkt.io](https://tzkt.io/).
-A Tezos account address looks like a string of letters and numbers, for example this one:  "tz1imNpo5WeCoE5cziWsdpiaThT8YgvbTtJ9".
-On Hic et Nunc you can view the artist's page for this address: [https://www.hicetnunc.xyz/tz/tz1imNpo5WeCoE5cziWsdpiaThT8YgvbTtJ9](https://www.hicetnunc.xyz/tz/tz1imNpo5WeCoE5cziWsdpiaThT8YgvbTtJ9).
-It is mikrosil, an illustrator who uses strong colours to produce cheerful images and animations.

-To get a feeling for them, look up a few adresses on Hic et Nunc and tzkt.io.
-Use your own address if you already have a wallet.
-A reminder, in the second tutorial you will need a wallet in order to buy an NFT on Hic et Nunc.
+Now we will connect to the Tezos blockchain through the Taquito library we installed in the previous step.

 First create a new file `app.js` and save it in the `src` folder.